AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/contexthub-api.md

 ---
 title: Referência de API do Javascript do ContextHub
-seo-title: Referência de API do Javascript do ContextHub
+seo-title: ContextHub Javascript API Reference
 description: A API Javascript do ContextHub está disponível para seus scripts quando o componente ContextHub foi adicionado à página
-seo-description: A API Javascript do ContextHub está disponível para seus scripts quando o componente ContextHub foi adicionado à página
+seo-description: The ContextHub Javascript API is available to your scripts when the ContextHub component has been added to the page
 uuid: 296d6c8e-517f-4837-9e86-ae571ea8aa17
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES